(AllOne sm logo)

 Loving

-Even if you're angry about an issue, blaming someone is just pointing the finger.
+Even if you're angry with an issue, blaming someone is just pointing the finger.
 In a simple example, let's say your initial thoughts are "I'm angry that they never close the door."
 If your initial feeling is anger, pause and think about why are you actually angry.
 Maybe it's because you feel undervalued because you have asked before and the other person said they would do it.
 The important thing is to figure out what is the root reason why your initial reaction is anger, and to say it in a loving way.
 Unlike fear or anger, Love will build a stronger, happier, more fulfilling relationship over time.
 See also "Love" in Loving Relationships.

 One way to look at close relationships in your life is to realize that most likely you may love a person, but it is easy to understand that you may not like some of their behaviors.
 Don't focus on the problem; focus on solutions regarding the behaviors and your reaction to the behaviors.
 Wisdom can help you learn and understand a healthy approach.
 The other day a friend of mine pointed me to a site that offers a very unconventional marriage ceremony video webpage (theschooloflife.com) where as part of the ceremony they exchange childhood pictures of themselves.